mohit2152sharma/seiright-exercise/README.md

 - I have also included the `terraform` code, which was used to create resources for this project in `aws`.
 This includes
   - ECR Repository for this project with lifecycle policy attached to it.
   - AWS EKS Cluster for application deployment
+  - Secrets manager to handle secret keys of LLMs